LalehAE/LalehAE.github.io/README.md

 ## CONFERENCE PUBLICATIONS & PRESENTATIONS
 -	**Laleh, A.** (2019, March).
 Data Science: Demystifying Technical Terms, Data for Her, Shell Malaysia
 -	**Laleh, A.** (2018, June).
 Data Science Industry, Presentation, British Council Malaysia, [Watch My Talk](https://www.youtube.com/watch?v=Tuuv-X8c5ts)
 -	**Laleh, A.**, & Shahram, R. (2017, December).
 Analyzing Facebook Activities for Personality Recognition.
 In *Machine Learning and Applications (ICMLA), 2017 16th IEEE International Conference* on (pp. 960-964).
 IEEE.

+## Professional Endorsements

+> "Laleh has been a valuable member of the CADS data science team, with deep understanding of statistics, time-series analysis and machine learning, eager to work and find innovative ways to solve any project/puzzle she would face.
+All the best in your next endeavors!"
+> **- Stamatis Kourtis, Chief Data Officer at The Center of Applied Data Science** [View LinkedIn Profile](https://www.linkedin.com/in/stamatis-kourtis-3624121/)

+> "I always enjoy working with Laleh.
+She's forthright, persistent, and capable of changing her mind based on data.
+The last trait is my favorite.
+You can always count on her to stat the facts and then her thoughts on the facts in context to the situation/problem.
+Oh, and she's amazing at the more technical elements of Machine Learning, Inferential Stats, Times Series forecasting, and on and on.

+Laleh is a great asset to my or any team."
+> **- Zachary Johnson, Chief Product Officer  at The Center of Applied Data Science** [View LinkedIn Profile](https://www.linkedin.com/in/zjamesjohnson/)

+> "I had the chance of teaching Management Of Technology and Innovation to L.A. (not "Los Angeles"!
+I mean Ms. Laleh Asadzadeh) and her nice classmates at IMI in Spetember 2012.
+I found her very talented, enthusiastic, involved and serious at studies.
+I really enjoyed speaking at their class, especially with a number of outstanding students like Ms. Asadzadeh."
+> **- Fariborz Davarpanah, Lecturer at Industrial Management Institute** [View LinkedIn Profile](https://www.linkedin.com/in/fariborz-davarpanah-4a9ba536/)